JurgenR/aioslsk/docs/source/MESSAGES.rst

 SharedFoldersFiles (Code 35)
 ----------------------------

 Let the server know the amount of files and directories we are sharing.
-This would be returned in several messages, for example the :ref:`GetUserStats` and :ref:`AddUser` messages
+These would be returned in several messages, for example the :ref:`GetUserStats` and :ref:`AddUser` messages

 :Code: 35 (0x23)
 :Status: USED